LAKE FRONT Vacation Rental

 There is a Hannaford's grocery store 2 miles from the house.
 There are also 2 Walmart Superstores (Rochester and Gilford) and a Market Basket (Rochester) within 10-12 miles.
 Don't load your car down with a weeks worth of food.
 Get enough for the first day and visit the store on Sunday.

-Alton Bay has a few number of good restaurants:
+Alton Bay has a number of good restaurants:

-Dockside in Alton Bay is old time décor, but the food is good.
+Dockside in Alton Bay is old time décor, but the food is great.

 JP China has a great Pu-Pu Platter for two.

 Shibley's is a little pricey, but people love their blue cheese burger.
 If you go grab a seat on the Pier.

 Johnson’s Seafood & Steak on rte 11, 3 miles east of alton is a great family restaraunt and is reasonably priced.
 They can handle a larger crowd with a big variety of dishes.
 Their sundaes are a two meal quest.
 They also offer 2 for one Haddock Dinners during the week.